vaadin/web-components/packages/vaadin-select/.github/ISSUE_TEMPLATE.md

 <!--
 `bower ls` or `npm ls` will show the version of webcomponents.js or webcomponents-lite.js -->
-- vaadin-dropdown-menu: vX.X.X
+- vaadin-select: vX.X.X
 - webcomponents: vX.X.X